 Most participants complete their run all at once, but we understand that not everyone is able to complete our minimum 5k distance in one outing.
 What we are doing here at Virtual Strides is less about hard rules than it is about providing motivation to help with your personal goal setting, while raising money for great causes in the process.

 So set your goal – whatever that may be – and go out and accomplish it!
 If that means you need to break up your run into multiple segments, so be it.
-Just track your distance and time each day and enter your totals when you submit your results.
+Just track your distance and time each day and enter your TOTAL TIME after you have completed the TOTAL DISTANCE you registered for when you submit your results (please do not enter daily totals).
 If you use any of the run-tracking apps that our system integrates with, you will be able to select multiple runs/walks and our system will add them up for you, no problem.

 Our events are about providing you with motivation to achieve your personal goals, whatever those may be.
 So yes, you can complete the distance you register for however you choose.